Feh/petersen-crosscap/final-presentation/petersen-crosscap-presentation.markdown

 1. The *Petersen graph* and its properties
 1. Construction of the *cross cap* and its properties
-1. Creating an animation in Maya
-    1. The cross cap
-    1. The Petersen graph
-1. Showcasing of the animation
+1. Showcasing of the animation / Explanations

 The Kneser Graph
 ================